 -order, truth, virtue, justice, beauty, goodness, freedom (an alignment with what one is, not a reckless acting out) and free inquiry, love; positive, life-affirming virtues.
 All the while being able to look plainly into the abyss, into the apparent chaos and dark spaces of life.

--a robust questioning of modern perspectives, and especially a repudiation of moral relativism and nihilism.
+-a robust questioning of modern perspectives, and especially a repudiation of nihilism.

 -a holistic approach to life, and a critique of the de-naturalizing process of partitioning off parts from the whole.
 Whether it’s processed food or morality, we get in trouble when we synthetically separate things that need to be ingested, understood, and considered as whole systems.

 -following that theme of balance stated above: the ability to use the range of human emotions and expressions to communicate, which of course certainly includes humor, fun, and light-heartedness.

 -that a culture can be understood as a collective people’s way of orienting itself towards higher principles.
 This is how a people understands its past, experiences a meaningful present, and thrusts towards its future.
 Any economic activity serves as a means to support the people in their material lives, as a way to help them live out their story.
 The economy is not an end in itself.